fearnleymartin/world-university-rankings/README.md

 ## Timeplan

-November 1st half: Defining the scope: universities and keywords to use, November 2nd half: Getting the data and initial data exploration December 1st half: Data analysis, building the ranking December 2nd half: Initial work on visualisations
+November 1st half: Defining the scope: universities and keywords to use
+November 2nd half: Getting the data and initial data exploration
+December 1st half: Data analysis, building the ranking
+December 2nd half: Initial work on visualisations
-January: Finish visualisations and results presentation.
+January: Finish visualisations and results presentation